End-to-end certification and regulatory compliance for Indian and global markets.

 1. Verification and Registration: The registering authority will verify the submitted papers and if found in order, issue a registration certificate.

-Essential documents for registering an NGO:
+Essential documents for NGO Registration

 There are particular documents required for NGO registration which might differ from one state to another or with authorities.
 However here is a general list: